 Other assignments and jobs followed including work with the Los Angeles Times, Burda Publications, then as a writer for Don Bluth Productions (Disney).
 I moved to Northern California where I clerked at the Biblioteca Latinoamercana and wrote an Op-Ed that helped rally the community to build a new library and youth center.
 I became an arts and entertainment writer for The Mercury News.
 I interviewed some of the world’s greatest artists and developed a book on art and consciousness.

-After a spinal injury, the project came to a halt, but I restored myself in a wholistic program and gained a new appreciation of life.
+After a spinal injury, the project came to a halt, but I read case histories in medical libraries, exercised like hell, and developed a wholistic program to full recovery.
+I gained a new outlook on life which led me to study Zen and resume writing.

 On Upwork’s Top Talent Cloud, I developed a worldwide scriptwriting business including screenplays, TV pilots, documentaries, short films, treatments, web videos and investigative scientific research.
 My first play Badass Women—The World’s First Ladies Strike Back, has had five readings in San Francisco and New York.
 I also wrote the screenplay.

 The best decision I ever made, besides moving to Northern California, was to study Zen.
-I have studied Zen for twenty years and this August I will be ordained as a Sōto Zen priest in the Suzuki Roshi lineage.
+I have studied Zen for twenty years and on August 10, 2025, I was ordained as a Sōtō Zen priest in the Suzuki Roshi lineage.
 My new teacher, Kyōshō Valorie Beer, has encouraged my free-spirited practice and creativity.
 Zen has made my voice stronger and life calmer.
-Words still have a magical effect on me.
-May I heal others through musical words, insights, and laughter.

 Kannon Do Zen Center in Mountain View, California